IIIF/api/source/api/discovery/0.1/index.md

 The Activities that are listed as part of this page.

-Ordered Collection Pages _MUST_ have a `orderedItems` property.
+Ordered Collection Pages _MUST_ have an `orderedItems` property.
 The value _MUST_ be an array, with at least one item.
 Each item _MUST_ be a JSON object, conforming to the requirements of an Activity.

 ```
 {